-Workers' Compensation provides income and medical benefits to employees who sustain a work-related injury or illness when that employee is disabled from performing his or her job.
-The University's Workers' Compensation insurer is Commonwealth of Massachusetts Human Resources Division Workers' Compensation Unit (HRD/WC).
+Workers' Compensation provides income and medical benefits to employees who sustain a work-related injury or illness when that employee is disabled from performing their job.
+The University's Workers' Compensation insurer is the Commonwealth of Massachusetts Human Resources Division Workers' Compensation Unit (HRD/WC).

 1. Notify Environmental Health and Safety (EH&S)

 If the injury is serious, contact EH&S as soon as the employee/student has sought medical attention.
 EH&S can be reached at 413-545-2682 .
 If there is no answer please leave a detailed message and someone will return your call.
 Examples of serious injuries include:

 - Injuries involving hospital treatment, ambulance transport or time away from work